HusseinHamdy/Sales-Data-Warehouse/README.md

 This centralized repository will allow for comprehensive reporting, trend analysis, and data-driven decision-making for sales teams, business analysts, and management.

 # Key Features

+Source:

+Restored AdventureWorks2016 as a source database into SQL Server.

+Data warehouse Design:

+- Created a star schema with Fact (FactSales) and Dimension tables (DimCustomer , DimProduct , DimTerritory , DimDate).

+ETL Processes:

+- Implemented SSIS packages to extract, transform, and load data to data warehouse.
+- Incorporated Slowly Changing Dimensions (SCD) to track historical changes in dimension attributes.

+Data Visualization:

+- Integrated Power BI with the data warehouse to create interactive and real-time reports and dashboards.